Vinwcent/Vinwcent/README.md

 Hi, I'm Vinwcent, an ESPCI student.
 You'll mainly find AI and games here.
 Finished the HiveRL algorithm based on AlphaZero implementation with a modification of the Monte-Carlo Tree Search part, the whole code is available.

+Got two apps on the Appstore, Carrot Society and Punchit, check it out !

 Have fun !

 <!---